 MPH, 1980, University of South Carolina at Columbia

 BA, 1975, University of North Carolina at Chapel Hill

-Faculty lead, Injury Prevention and Control Certificate, Department of Epidemiology
+Faculty lead, Injury and Violence Prevention Certificate, Department of Epidemiology

-Chair, Occupant Protection Committee, Transportation Research Board, National Academy of Sciences, 2017-2020
+Chair, Occupant Protection Committee, Transportation Research Board, National Academy of Science, Engineering and Medicine, 2017-2023

-Member, Motor Vehicle National Peer Learning Team, 2017
+Member, Motor Vehicle National Peer Learning Team, 2017-present

 Honors & Awards

 President's Award, Society for the Advancement of Violence and Injury Research, 2017

 Outstanding Service Award, American Public health Association, 2014

 Aging and Elderly, Adolescent Health, Child Health and Development, Disparities / Inequalities in Health, Injury Prevention, Minority Health, Urban Health